st707311g/TrenchRoot-SEG/README.md

   * operating environment updated
 * version 1.3 (June 20, 2022)
   * [fix] Inconvenience of not being able to assemble well when predicting huge images
+* version 1.4 (January 30, 2024)
+  * [fix] A broken links have been corrected.
+The trained model is now included in this repository.